General-Meow/DesignPatterns/README.md

    - Loose coupling of the instantiated classes and they are created in the factory and use the interfaces of the types
    - Can be harder to read as object instances are hidden behind and interface or abstract class
+   - Have better/more meaningful names than constructors
+   - can return objects that are sub types of the constructor
+   - Having a class with no public or protected constructor cannot be subclassed

 - Example
 ```java